PartSDF: Part-Based Implicit Neural Representation for Composite 3D Shape Parametrization and Optimization: Implementation Details

 \subsection{Network Architecture}

 The final architecture of \PSDF{}, as presented in this work, is as follow:

-The dimensionality of the part latent space is $Z=256$, such that $\bz_p\in\real^{256} \; \forall p$, and the hidden size of the fully-connected layers $h_\text{fc}$ is 512, with the exception of the model trained on the \textit{Chair} dataset where it is 256.
+The dimensionality of the part latent space is $Z=256$, such that $\bz_p\in\real^{256} \; \forall p$, and the hidden size of the single-part layers $h_\mathrm{sp}$ is 512, with the exception of the model trained on the \textit{Chair} dataset where it is 256.
 This is because there are more parts, thus we expect each part to be simpler and it helps to alleviate the memory increase.
-We use weight normalization~\cite{Salimans16b} on these layers, as in~\cite{Park19c}. \PSDF{} has 8 $h_\text{fc}$ layers, counting the input and output ones, with a convolutional layer $h_\text{conv}$ between each pair, as described in \cref{sec:method-dec}.
+We use weight normalization~\citep{Salimans16b} on these layers, as in~\citep{Park19c}. \PSDF{} has 8 $h_\mathrm{sp}$ layers, counting the input and output ones, with a cross-part layer $h_\mathrm{cp}$ between each pair, as described in \cref{sec:method-dec}.
 All layers, except the output one, are followed by ReLU non-linearities.
-See \cref{fig:supp-conv} for a visualization of their arrangement in our decoder.
-Note that each $h_\text{conv}$ has only $P^2+P$ trainable parameters, \eg, $25+5=30$ parameters in the case of cars.
+Note that each $h_\mathrm{cp}$ has only $P^2+P$ trainable parameters, \eg, $25+5=30$ parameters in the case of cars.